 Mutton is ranked slightly lower as far as an ideal meat for curing and is not used unless no other meats are available.
 Pork, even from very lean muscle parts, is less suitable, because it contains higher amounts of fat, mostly invisible within the muscle cells.
 This would make the meat prone to oxidation and would quickly become rancid.
 In other words, pork has too much fat in the cells that cannot be removed prior to the curing process.

-Field Expedient Method
+Field Expedient Method for Preserving Meats

 If you are drying meats in the field, you will need to construct a rack so the meat is elevated enough so it does not cook over the heat.
 Build a fire and let it burn down to hot coals.
 Use green saplings to build a drying rack over the fire.
 Have some wood pieces available that can be tossed on the fire to create smoke without creating flames, you want consistent heat so adding wood will be necessary from time to time.
 Wet wood chips or wet chunks of wood are idea for creating smoke.